 (f) the student should consult with the teacher-tutor or class teacher about such topics as schemes of work, teaching and learning resources, teaching aids, equipment, and discipline procedures;

-(g) the student should remember that physical contact with pupils, for example, touching, pushing, pulling, tapping and prodding, might be perceived as constituting assault, and therefore any physical contact with pupils must be avoided;
+(g) the student should be aware of, and adhere to, the Department of Education’s Safeguarding and Child Protection in Schools guidance document (updated June 2022) – in particular, section 4.8 (Conduct of Staff);

-(h) the student should make sure that, at the end of the period of school experience, all books, keys, equipment or materials made available for their use by the school have been returned; and
+(h) the student should make sure that, at the end of the period of school experience, all books, keys, equipment or materials (including pupils’ personal data) made available for their use by the school have been returned; and

-(i) the student should seek (a) advice from the class teacher about the planning, preparation and delivery of their lessons, and (b) feedback from the teacher comment on their teaching of the lessons.
+(i) the student should seek (a) advice from the class teacher about the planning, preparation and delivery of their lessons, and (b) feedback from the teacher on their teaching of the lessons.

 3.7 Characteristics of effective partnerships

 This handbook has given information about aspects of the partnerships between schools and the HEIs as they work together to develop the best possible arrangements for ITE.
+This is line with the Department of Education’s Strategy for Teacher Professional Learning – Learning Leaders – which highlights that “effective policies are best developed by collaborative working”.

 The following indicators could be used to assess whether the partnership is working well.

 3.7.1 Partnerships are effective when: